 - 1. The podiatrist's current Drug Enforcement Administration Certificate of Registration issued by the Department of Justice under 21 U.S.C.
 801 et seq.; - 2.
 The fee required in R4-25-103; and - 3.
-An application form provided by the Board, signed and dated by the podiatrist, and notarized that contains: - a.
-The podiatrist's name,
+An application form provided by the Board, signed and dated by the podiatrist, that contains questions approved by the Board.